Student Pantry and Resources

 Closed on Saturdays, Sundays and University Holidays.

 The program provides HPU students with basic food and self-care essentials.
 If you would like to make a donation, it will be tremendously appreciated by students who are in genuine need.
 Having this available to students allows them to focus on being successful rather than worrying when they will eat next.
-Since we want to be sure they are provided with proper nutrition, below is a list of requested items:
+Since we want to be sure they are provided with proper nutrition, below are the types of items we can accept:

-Personal Care: Soap, body wash, toothbrushes, toothpaste, shampoo, conditioner, deodorant, toilet paper, lotion, razors, shaving cream, sun block, detergent dryer sheets, and feminine hygiene items.
+Personal Care: We can always use soap, body wash, toothbrushes, toothpaste, shampoo, conditioner, deodorant, toilet paper, lotion, razors, shaving cream, sun block, detergent dryer sheets, and feminine hygiene items.

 Items most needed are: The pantry is low, so all items above are a huge help.
-Items that tend to leave the shelves quickest are peanut butter, rice, fruit and vegetable items, health bars, toilet paper, feminine hygiene items, and microwavable rice and meals.
+Items that tend to leave the shelves quickest are peanut butter, canned fruits and vegetables, health bars, pull-tab cans, toilet paper, and feminine hygiene items.

-Mahalo nui loa to all of the staff and faculty who have donated!
-Here is some feedback from students who come by the pantry:
+Mahalo nui loa to everyone who has donated!
+Here are some words of gratitude from students who come by the pantry:

 • “I was so stressed about not having food this week since I don’t get paid from the VA until next week.
 I can’t believe to see all that’s offered here… the pantry is such a relief.”